Engin-Boot/pong-stage-Azimcharoliya/Stage0/Poll_Input.md

 ## Feature

-This module will collect user input and perform UI update accordingly.
+This module will collect player inputs during the game.

 ## Acceptance Criteria